Josiah Snelling: Fort Snelling

 In spite of the Northwest Ordinance of 1787 and the Missouri Compromise of 1820 which outlawed slavery in the area, Colonel Snelling, Taliaferro, and others at the fort illegally employed slave labor.
 Snelling rented the labor of an enslaved man named William from Taliaferro, and purchased two enslaved women named Mary and Louisa.
-While enslaved at Fort Snelling, Harriet Robinson Scott married Dred Scott, in a ceremony officiated by Taliaferro that would later give credence to the Scotts' suite for freedom.
+While enslaved at Fort Snelling, Harriet Robinson Scott married Dred Scott, in a ceremony officiated by Taliaferro that would later give credence to the Scotts' suit for freedom.

+Family

+In 1804, Snelling married Elizabeth Bell and fathered a son, William Joseph Snelling.
+Elizabeth Snelling died in 1810, leaving Josiah Snelling a widower with a young son.

+During the War of 1812, when Snelling was stationed at Fort Detroit, he met and married 15-year-old Abigail Hunt.
+Between 1813 and 1827, Josiah and Abigail Snelling had seven children, with five surviving past infancy: Mary, Henry Hunt Snelling, James, Marion, and Josiah.
+When the Snellings lived at Fort Snelling, Abigail Hunt Snelling extended hospitality to visitors to the fort.
+She also founded a Sunday School for the fort's children and assisted families from the Red River Colony (the Selkirk Settlement).

-Colonel Snelling's health began to decline in early 1826, and the prescribed treatment of opium and brandy accelerated his alcoholism.
+Colonel Snelling's health began to decline in early 1826.
+He had suffered from chronic dysentery since the War of 1812, and the prescribed treatment of opium and brandy accelerated his alcoholism.
 He left the fort in October 1827 and died in Washington, D.C., the following summer.

+Legacy

+Snelling had a reputation for being tough and fair-minded, but also had a mean temper when he was drunk, which often led to conflict with his fellow officers.